intelligent-bee/Sino_BFmap/readme.md

 * **To reproduce the analysis on any 109 cities contained in this study:**

-1. Download the building height map and building function map to the `./input_data` folder
+1. Download the building height map and building function map to the `./input_data` folder.
-2. Run the command above by changing the city name in `./config.py`.
+2. Run the command above by changing the city name in `./config.py`

 ## Building functional mapping
 The mapping process contains segmentation and object classification parts that are shown below: